phaetto/serviceable-objects/readme.md

 Services are an encapsulation of Graphs that can be described uniquely across a large microservices system.

-- ‎*Service containers*:

-The container of many services.
-Shares the process space.

 - ‎*Services orchestrator*:

 The responsible part that orchestrates the start, stop and containment of a service.